farirpgs/fari-community/public/catalog/creators/when-suddenly-games/imposition-srd/index.md

 There is no assumed game type that the dice system is trying to capture.
 Instead, this is handled through character options.
 Originally developed for The Crypt Has Opened, the combination of Spell Paths, Traditions, and Tropes supported a game of horror and mystery.
 By altering the character options you can develop a game focused on combat, social engagements & mystery, or a slice of life.

+After reading this document you should have all of the tools necessary to make your own game driven by the Imposition Dice System.
+I also hope you will have a firm understanding of the underpinning mechanics such that you will feel empowered to alter them so that they best fit your game's theme.

 ## WHAT IS THIS?

 This is the SRD or System Reference Document.
 Inside you will find information on the underlying game mechanics and philosophy of the Imposition Dice System.
 By using this document you should feel confident on how best to develop your own game using the Imposition Dice System.